asposato/process_sperm_barcodes/README.md

 You may need to spend some time adapting the code to run without error because of these syntax differences.

 ### Misc
 `questionable_barcode_ratios.ipynb` is an exploratory script.
-Sections of it are incorporated into step 3 (or Step C) of the pipeline.
+Sections of it are incorporated into step C of the pipeline.